pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 The simplest way to start a package is to use the built-in package generator that ships with Pulsar.
 As you might expect by now, this generator is itself a separate package implemented in {package-generator}.

 You can run the generator by invoking the command palette and searching for "Generate Package".
 A dialog will appear asking you to name your new project.
 Name it `your-name-word-count`.
-Atom will then create that directory and fill it out with a skeleton project and link it into your `~/.pulsar/packages` directory so it's loaded when you launch your editor next time.
+Pulsar will then create that directory and fill it out with a skeleton project and link it into your `~/.pulsar/packages` directory so it's loaded when you launch your editor next time.

 ::: tip